 Eligibility: To qualify for University housing during the Academic Year (Fall and Spring), residents must be enrolled in a minimum of six credit hours per semester.
 During the summer sessions, residents do not have to be enrolled in summer courses; however, they must be enrolled in courses for the upcoming Fall semester.
 Students enrolled in the CELAC or Gateway Programs are permitted to reside on campus once the respective office verifies with UNM Residence Life and Student Housing that the student is enrolled in the program.

-Application: Visit the University Housing Web site to apply for student housing.
-In addition to submitting online, applications may be submitted in person to the Student Residence Center main customer service desk, or by fax to (505) 277-4712.
+Application: Visit the University Housing Web site to register for student housing.
 Contact email@example.com or call (505) 277-2606 for more information.

 Amenities: University on-campus residents receive many amenities at no additional cost, including utilities, Comcast cable, high-speed Internet, WiFi, mailbox services, and laundry facilities.
 Residents also have access to 24-hour services, including computer pod access with free printing, a 24-hour customer service desk, and Safety and Security services.